KCS-LLC/Arcane-Ascension-Puzzle-Spires/ability_implementation_status.md

 *   **Create Weapon**
     *   **Score:** 90/100
     *   **Reasoning:** The core logic is functional.
 The `TRANSFORM_RANDOM_GEMS` effect correctly identifies random non-attack gems and converts them into Skull gems.
-The only missing piece is an animation or visual effect to clearly show the transformation happening, rather than the gems just instantly changing.
+The only missing piece is a visual effect for the transformation; the gems currently change instantly.
-    *   **To Reach 100:** Implement a brief "transformation" animation (e.g., a flash or particle effect) at the coordinates of the changed gems.
+    *   **To Reach 100:** Add a new animation state (e.g., `m_isAnimatingTransform`) to the state machine in `Game.cpp`/`Game.h`.
+The effect should trigger this animation, and the actual gem transformation should occur in the `update` loop after the animation timer completes.

 *   **Sharpen Weapon**
-    *   **Score:** 0/100
+    *   **Score:** 100/100
-    *   **Reasoning:** The effect type `MODIFY_ATTACK_GEM` exists in `spells.json`, but there is no corresponding logic in `EffectProcessor.cpp` to handle it.
-The concept of an individual gem having a modified damage value is not yet implemented.
+    *   **Reasoning:** The `MODIFY_ATTACK_GEM` effect is now fully implemented.
+The logic correctly selects a random Skull gem and increases its level.
+The `AttackGem::onMatch` method correctly incorporates this level into its damage calculation, and the level is visually represented on the board.
-    *   **To Reach 100:** Add a damage modifier member variable to the `AttackGem` class.
-Implement the `MODIFY_ATTACK_GEM` case in `EffectProcessor.cpp` to select a random Skull gem and increase its damage modifier.
-Update the `AttackGem::onMatch` method to incorporate this modifier into its damage calculation.
-Add a visual indicator to the gem on the board.
+    *   **To Reach 100:** (Already at 100)

 ---

 ## Summoner

 *   **Gust of Wind**
-    *   **Score:** 10/100
+    *   **Score:** 100/100
-    *   **Reasoning:** Architectural planning for a unified, scalable targeting system is complete.
-Implementation of this central system has begun, starting with "Gust of Wind" as the first use case.
+    *   **Reasoning:** (Same as Elementalist's Gust of Wind) The ability is fully implemented.
+It correctly uses the unified targeting system to get two clicks from the player, determines the direction, and performs the row/column rotation.
+UI prompts, animations, and the final board state change are all functional.
-    *   **To Reach 100:** Complete the implementation of the unified targeting system, including the UI prompts and board rotation logic.
-Then, refactor "Quick Swap" to use the same system.
+    *   **To Reach 100:** (Already at 100)

 *   **Quick Swap**
     *   **Score:** 100/100